 Leberwurst is a type of German sausage and is another popular street food in Germany that you should try!
 German leberwurst consists of pork liver and bacon.

-Most German leberwurst has a German, coarse ground texture.
-German leberwurst is usually served with German soft buns.
+Most leberwursts have a coarse ground texture and is usually served with German soft buns.
 German leberwurst also contains salt and spices such as pepper.

-Why is German Leberwurst a great German snack?
-German leberwurst offers a unique, porky flavor that most German foods don’t have.
-German leberwurst is typically very rich and fatty, which makes it the perfect choice for lunch or dinner.
+Leberwurst offers a unique, porky flavor that most German foods don’t have and is typically very rich and fatty, which makes it the perfect choice for lunch or dinner.

 Glühwein is a German drink that’s been around for over 1,000 years.
-German Glühwein can be made from any fruit or red wine, and thematically German Glühwein is typically served during winter and is served hot.
+German Glühwein can be made from any fruit or red wine.
+German Glühwein is typically served hot and during winter.

-A nice, simple potato pancake is the Kartoffelpuffer (also known as Reibekuchen).
+A nice, simple potato pancake is the Kartoffelpuffer (Reibekuchen).
 The plain potato pancakes are recognized for their love of potatoes and wit.
-German potato pancakes is a dish that’s been around since the 18th century.
+German potato pancakes are a dish that’s been around since the 18th century.

-German Kartoffelpuffer is traditionally eaten with apple sauce and/or sour cream.
+German Kartoffelpuffer is traditionally eaten with apple sauce and sour cream.
 German potatoes can be made from mashed or grated potatoes.
-German Kartoffelpuffer is the perfect blend of German flavors!
+Kartoffelpuffer is the perfect blend of German flavors!

 See Related: Famous Mountains in Germany

 12. Schaschlikspieß (Meat skewers)